 - Peeling: this is really the only fussy part of the recipe and it’s not all that fussy it just might be uncomfortable for some cooks.
 Just remember to peel back until you get to meat that looks like this.

-Place Tongue in a pot and and add other ingredients, bring to a simmer and cook for 3-4 hours (till tender), remove and chill (this can be done a day ahead).
+- Place Tongue in a pot and add other ingredients, bring to a simmer and cook for 3-4 hours (till tender), remove and chill (this can be done a day ahead).

-Then slice with a sharp knife against grain, and then run your knife back through the meat, giving it a rough chop.
+- Then slice with a sharp knife against the grain, and then run your knife back through the meat, giving it a rough chop.

 - it looks like a lot of salt, and it is.
 But it works.